i-ape/fasting-rust/README.md

 └── utils.rs

 this is my current structure
 have issues with fn in users either not being used or a weird blocks where code seems to go into black holes and in terminal its says 1 issue, next I want to add user goals and history sections although it may be too early

-did some reading I should do integration tests and do a cargo install cargo-expand cargo expand https://bheisler.github.io/criterion.rs/book/index.html supposedly a good src must find a way to do merges and pull requests from mobile
+did some reading I should do integration tests and do a cargo install cargo-expand cargo expand
+^ now installed
+im told go would work well with this project, will try on a branch
+<https://bheisler.github.io/criterion.rs/book/index.html> supposedly a good src
+must find a way to do merges and pull requests from mobile